LucianoGanga/simple-headless-chrome/README.md

 # simple-headless-chrome

+## Important version >= 3.3.0
+Version 3.3.0 includes a new feature that allows managing browser tabs.

+Anyway, this new feature comes with some breaking changes for full support and future scalability.

+To avoid problems for people that uses version >= 3.3.0 of this module, we supported those breaking changes with methods that will be deprecated in version 4.0.0.

 # Introduction

 This is an abstraction to use a Headless version of Google Chrome in a very simple way.